 You can always change how you make your child support payments.
 However, since child support is a court-ordered payment you can only make the changes by going to court.
 If your question is when should you request a modification of child support you should probably talk to a family attorney who deals with issues of child support so you can get information about your predicament.

-Even in the case where you are struggling to make the payments that you are obligated to pay it is important that at the end of every month you pay as much as you can so you can meet your obligation every month.
+Even in the case where you are struggling to make the payments that you are obligated to pay it is important that at the end of every month, you pay as much as you can so you can meet your obligation every month.
+That's why speaking to a knowledgeable child support lawyer in Colorado Springs is crucial to your case.

 In the case where you happen to stop making payments the amount that you owe in child support will grow to a higher amount.
 Unpaid child support incurs an interest rate of 6% this means that you will owe more when you stop making payments or if you pay less than what you are supposed to pay.
 Even as this is the case, what is best is for you to pay the amount that you are able to pay instead of not making any payments.